-The Voynich manuscript, described as "the world's most mysterious manuscript", [ 3 ] is a work which dates to the early 15th century (1404–1438), possibly from northern Italy.
-It is named after the book dealer Wilfrid Voynich, who purchased it in 1912.
+The colors are still vibrant.
+The Voynich manuscript, described as "the world's most mysterious manuscript", is a work which dates to the early 15th century, possibly from northern Italy.
+It is named after the book dealer Wilfrid Michael Voynich, who purchased it in 1912.
 Some pages are missing, but the current version comprises about 240 vellum pages, most with illustrations.
-Much of the manuscript resembles herbal manuscripts of the 1500s, seeming to present illustrations and information about plants and their possible uses for medical purposes.
-However, most of the plants do not match known species, and the manuscript's script and language remain unknown and unreadable.
-Possibly some form of encrypted ciphertext , the Voynich manuscript has been studied by many professional and amateur cryptographers , including American and British codebreakers from both World War I and World War II .
+Much of the manuscript resembles herbal manuscripts of the time period, seeming to present illustrations and information about plants and their possible uses for medical purposes.
+The Voynich manuscript was donated to Yale University's Beinecke Rare Book and Manuscript Library in 1969, where it is catalogued under call number MS 408 and called a "Cipher Manuscript".
+Perhaps the appeal of Voynich research is that (a) it is truly cross-disciplinary, and (b) it rewards endeavour and persistence.

 Table of contents What we know about VMS The Voynich manuscript, a puzzling manuscript...
 Voynich Manuscript.
 Voynich manuscript.
 The Voynich manuscript is an illustrated codex hand-written in an unknown writing system.

 The vellum on which it is written has been carbon-dated to the early 15th century (1404–1438), and may have been composed in Northern Italy during the Italian Renaissance.
 The manuscript is named after Wilfrid Voynich, a Polish book dealer who purchased it in 1912.
 Some of the pages are missing, but about 240 remain.
 The text is written from left to right, and most of the pages have illustrations or diagrams.